 The main language you will hear in Ecuador is, obviously, Spanish, which is both the official and most commonly spoken language.
 There is, however, a second widespread tongue, due to the large Native American population in Ecuador: Kichwa, also known in Spanish as Quichua.
 Rooted in the native language of the Inca, Kichwa is spoken by a considerable portion of residents living in Ecuador and is also the nation’s second official language.
 Some other Amerindian languages also exist in the country, none of which, however, is as significant as Kichwa.

 You should not expect too many people you meet outside a business context to be fluent in English, so we highly recommend acquiring at least a basic knowledge of Spanish before you start your time abroad in Ecuador.

 Seeing how the ethnic makeup of the population is fairly diverse, it should not take anyone by surprise that this diversity has also left its marks on the national culture.
 The mix of various Amerindian traditions coupled with the influence of the culture that came to the country with the European conquests has created a quite unique way of life.
 Later immigration, for example by Africans, has also contributed many important facets to the culture that makes living in Ecuador so fascinating.

-The many religious and secular holidays you will experience in Ecuador are just as diverse and range from celebrations in honor of the patron saint of the city you are in over Catholic and indigenous festivals to national holidays such as the founding and independence days of the nation’s large cities.
+The many religious and secular holidays you will experience in Ecuador are just as diverse and range from celebrations in honor of the patron saint of the city you are in to Catholic and indigenous festivals to national holidays such as the founding and independence days of the nation’s large cities.